Direct-Entry-Program-7-Playground/Simple.Text.Editor/README.md

 # Simple Text Editor

-Simple Text Editor is a Java Application, that allows you to create, open and edit text files on your computer.
+Simple Text Editor is a Java Application, that allows you to create, open, edit and save text files on your computer.

 ## Features
 - **Undo** - Undo the last action or text edit